5. Processing unidimensional data#

 Two main measures of central tendency are:

-the arithmetic mean (sometimes for simplicity called the mean or average), defined as the sum of all observations divided by the sample size:
+the arithmetic mean (sometimes for simplicity called the average or simply the mean), defined as the sum of all observations divided by the sample size:

 They can be computed using the numpy.mean and numpy.median functions.